Types of Aid Available

 Cal Grant B

-Provides need-based grant assistance to high-potential California resident students from low-income, disadvantaged families to help offset tuition fee and other costs for high school graduates with at least a 2.0 grade point average.
+Provides need-based grant assistance to high-potential California resident students from low-income, disadvantaged families to help offset tuition fees and other costs for high school graduates with at least a 2.0 grade point average.
 Recipients must also meet financial requirements.
-Students must file the FAFSA and the Cal Grant GPA Verification Form by March 2.
-In 2019-2020, the maximum access grant is $1,672 and the tuition fee awards are the same as Cal Grant A ($5,742) for student enrolling at CSU campuses.
+Students must file the FAFSA or CADAA and the Cal Grant GPA Verification Form by March 2.
+In 2023-24, the maximum access grant is $1,648 and the tuition fee awards are the same as Cal Grant A ($5,742) for student enrolling at CSU campuses.
 The Cal Grant B is only available up to four years.
 The Cal Grant program is administered by the California Student Aid Commission.
 Visit www.csac.ca.gov for more information.

 State University Grants (SUG)